Leila Alaoui: Death

 Alaoui was hired by UN Women and Amnesty International to work on a photographic assignment on women's rights in Burkina Faso.
-On January 16, 2016, during her first week working on the assignment, she was seriously wounded by gunshots while sitting in a parked car with her driver outside the Cappuccino café whilst gunmen attacked the Cappucino and the Splendid Hotel.
+On January 16, 2016, during her first week working on the assignment, she was seriously wounded by gunshots while sitting in a parked car with her driver outside the Cappuccino café whilst gunmen attacked the Cappuccino and the Splendid Hotel.
 Mahamadi Ouédraogo, the driver, sustained critical injuries and died in the vehicle.
 Alaoui was quickly taken to a hospital and, following an operation, seemed initially to be in a stable condition.
 She died three days later of a heart attack.
 Her remains were flown to Morocco at the expense of King Mohammed VI of Morocco.

 On her death, the director of the Maison européenne de la photographie and the president of Arab World Institute made a joint statement praising her work giving "a voice to the voiceless" and noting that she was "one of the most promising photographers of her generation".